MacUchegit/Detecting-and-Alerting-on-Sensitive-Credential-Access-in-AWS/README.md

 1. Stores a dummy production credential in AWS Secrets Manager.
 2. Records access activity using AWS CloudTrail.
-3. Detects `GetSecretValue` API calls using Amazon EventBridge.
+3. Detects every `GetSecretValue` API call using Amazon EventBridge.
-4. Sends security alerts through Amazon SNS.
+4. Sends a security alert through Amazon SNS every time the protected secret is accessed.
 5. Allows the security team to investigate the identity, source, time, and nature of the access.
 6. Validates the solution through a controlled credential-access simulation.
 7. Removes the temporary resources after testing.